vuestorefront/vue-storefront/packages/core/docs/getting-started/internationalization.md

 Even though the module is included in the default theme, it's not required.
 You can [disable it](#configuring-modules-separately) and handle internationalization yourself.
 :::

-To provide a unified way to configure i18n across the application for different modules and integrations, we have introduced the `i18n` field in each module's configuration.
+To provide a unified way to configure internationalization across the application for different modules and integrations, we have introduced the `i18n` field in each module's configuration.
 It has the same format as the `nuxt-i18n` options.
 You can add any configuration there, and it will be propagated to all other Vue Storefront modules.

 All Vue Storefront integrations have the `useNuxtI18nConfig` property set to `true`.
 It means that they will use the same configuration as you provided for `nuxt-i18n` in the `i18n` field of your `nuxt.config.js`.